BeeKeeperAI/bk-dataset-encryption-utility/README.md

 ## Before Using Utility, Generate a Content Encryption Key

-Before encrypting files, you need to create a secret.key file outside of this script.
-You can generate a secure key using OpenSSL with the following command:
+Before encrypting files, you need to create a Content Encryption Key (CEK).
+You can generate a secure key using OpenSSL with the following command that will save your CEK to secret.key in the directory where you run this:

 ```bash
 openssl rand -out secret.key 32